Xbox 360 launch: North America

+The console's initial thermal solution was insufficient for many users - long hours and/ or tightly enclosed spaces caused overheating, and over time, damage to the chips.
+This was clarified later on by the engineers, that it was an issue not related to peak temperature, but a repeated on/off temperature/load shift, degrading the thermal solution.
+The console's warranty would often send you a refurbished unit, which tended to compound the issues due to the imperfect nature of cpu/gpu chip repairs., and repeated failures were common.
+Third party cooling solutions became a popular offering, with some connected directly to the power cable.
+Eventually the heat-pads/paste were redesigned from the poorly chosen industrial solution (better for long term industrial load vs consumer electronic on/off) and the red ring became a problem only on the refurbished units - many report this was after 2007/2008.

 The high demand for the Xbox 360 led to some owners almost immediately re-selling their console for vastly increased prices. eBay in particular was a popular location for such offers with thousands of consoles going up for auction, some selling for many times the original retail price.
 It was reported that 40,000 units appeared on eBay during the initial month of release, which would mean that 10% of the total supply was resold.

 According to the NDP Group, North American sales totaled 326,000 units in November 2005.
 In Canada, all 32,100 units available for launch were sold.
 By the end of 2005, Microsoft stated it sold roughly 23,000 units.
 Furthermore, by the beginning of 2008, the Xbox 360 had sold 9.15 million units in the US.

 Analysts believe Microsoft did not meet the original worldwide target of 2.75–3 million units sold in the first 90 days after launch, and Microsoft revised their initial 90-day estimate down to 2.5 million units, though their 6-month sales estimate remained unchanged at 4.5 to 5.5 million consoles.